derekTurner/Javascript-Games_Fund-23/Block_3/section_1d_node/devEnv.md

 >npm i -D @babylonjs/core

 ```
-added 1 package, and audited 10 packages in 22s
+added 2 packages, and audited 13 packages in 17s

 3 packages are looking for funding
   run `npm fund` for details

   found 0 vulnerabilities
 ```
 and also the inspector to make debugging easier.

 >npm i -D @babylonjs/inspector

 ```
-added 16 packages, and audited 26 packages in 39s
+added 15 packages, and audited 28 packages in 31s

 3 packages are looking for funding
   run `npm fund` for details